WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 is to be terminated.
 Note that this does NOT delete the HTTP resource, it merely changes its state to call end.
 Furthermore, a call cannot be ended with a DELETE against the call URI; DELETE is not permitted and MUST be rejected by the server.
+The call end event SHOULD contain a reason, using the Reason codes defined for SIP.

 migrate: sent from server to client, it instructs the client to terminate the connections and restablish them to a new URI which replaces the URI for the call.
 The event contains the new URI to use.

-## Signaling State Machine

-### Client

-The call begins in the CREATED state.
-This state is entered the moment the cient receives the 201 response from the server with the call URI.
-That creates an instance of the state machine associated with that URI.

-The states are:

-CREATED
-STARTING
-PENDING
-ALERTING
-ANSWERED
-TERMINATED

-When in the CREATED state, when the client sends a start event on the signaling transaction, it transitions to the STARTING state.
-Once in the starting state, it MUST open 10 media connections.
-Once it has opened these connections and also receive a started event from the server, it transitions to the PENDING state.
-The receipt of an alerting event moves it to the ALERTING state.
-From ALERTING, receipt of an answered event moves it to the ANSWERED state.
-Receipt of a noanwer or failed moves it to the terminated state.
-From any state, receipt or transmission of an end event moves it to the terminated event.

-A migrate event does not change the state of the call; it merely causes the client to re-initiate the connection to the new URI.

-### Server

-TODO - mirrors the client.

-## Media

-((TODO: this is rambling, need to split it up - introduce channels, command channel, relationships between all of these things, description of the ack mechanism as multi-hop for latency troubleshooting.))

-THe approach for media is media striping.
-Once call is in the STARTING state, the client opens N (N=10 maybe?
-20?) streams using N requests, targeted to the URI associated with the call.
-As with signaling, these are long lived for the duration of the call and establish a bidirectional data stream.

-To avoid HOL blocking, we cannot send a second media packet on a stream until we are sure the first media packet was received.
-This is why we open N streams.
-A media packet is sent on a stream by the client.
-Once it is sent, that stream is no longer used for media.
-Once the other side receives the media packet, it sends back an application-layer ack that informs the sender that the media packet was receivd and therefore there is no blocking on that stream.
-The sender may then once again use that stream.
-This causes media packets to be sprayed across the streams sequentially.
-The number of streams that must be opened to ensure no HOL blocking are a function of the RTT delay and packet loss tolerance. ((TODO: Need some math here.))

-RIPP media acknowledgement packets MUST be sent on channel zero.
-Like media packets, media acknowledgement packets have a sequence number, a payload type, and a reserved it.
-The mapping of payload types to object structure is conveyed in the Media headers upon opening of the transaction.
-Media ackowledgement packets follow a simple format.
-They contain the sequence number and channel number of the media packet being acknowledged, and the timestamp at which that media packet was received by the endpoint, and a flag indicating whether the endpoint dropped the media packet or sent it onwards.

-This protocol also supports conveyance of ack messages that indicate packet disposition at downstream and upstream endpoints.
-If a RIPP server acts as a RIPP client, and sends a packet to the next-hop RIPP server, the RIPP client will receive an acknowledgement for that packet.
-Once received, it adds a hop counter (in this case, a hop count of 1) and passes the ACK upstream.
-In addition, if the RIPP client receives an ACK with a hop count greater than 0, it increments the hop count and passes it upstream.

-For this to be effective, RIPP servers acting as clients MUST NOT perform sequence renumbering.

-A RIPP endpoint that receives a media packet on a stream will not know whether this packet had been retransmitted or not.
-However, it can compute the time of transmission of the media packet, as the timestamp of the start of the transaction, times the difference between the first and most recent sequence numbers, times the framing for the codec. ((TODO: hmm this means we need fixed framing if we want to avoid adding timestamps)).
-With this information it can compute the one way hop delay, accurate to within the clock delta between the sender and receiver.
-Based on these, it can can determine whether the incremental hop delay is small enough to merit continued transmission of the media packet.

-After a client sends the headers for a media transaction, it MAY immediately send a single media packet.
-AFter that, it MUST mark the transaction as blocked.
-Once it receives an acknowledgement that the packet was received, it MUST mark the transaction as unblocked.
-A server behaves similarly, once it has received the request headers and sent its response headers, it MAY immediately send a single media packet, and then it MUST mark the transaction as blocked.
-Once it receives an acknowledgement that the packet was received, it MUST mark the transaction as unblocked.
-An endpoint SHOULD NOT send a media packet on a blocked connection.

-IF a client reaches 75% of its media transactions as in the blocked state, it MUST begin opening new media transactions to ensure that media can continue to flow uninterrupted.
-A server cannot open new connections.
-However, if the server has marked 75% of the connections as blocked, it MUST send a command on the media command channel instructing the client to open another connection.
-Once this command is received, the client MUST open a new connection.

-A client MAY terminate media transactions gracefully if they have not sent or received packets on that connection for 5 or more seconds.
-This is to clean up unused transactions.

-There is no need for sender or receiver reports.
-The equivalent information is knowable from the application layer acks.
+This new URI MUST utilize the same path components, and MUST have a different authority component.

+tnt: send from consumer to provider, it invokes a takeback-and-transfer operation.
+The behavior of the provider upon receipt of this command is not subject to specification.
+This command merely invokes the feature as it has been implemented by the provider.

 ## Call Termination

 Signaling allows an application layer call end to be sent.
-This will also cause each side to termiante the request and media streams with end flags per HTTP3 specs.
+This will also cause each side to terminate the the outstanding transactions using end flags per HTTP3 specs.
 However, the opposite is not true - ending of the transactions or connection does not impact the call state.

-A server MUST maintain a timer, with a value equal to 5 seconds, for which it will hold the call in its current state without any active signaling transaction.
-If the server does not receive a signaling transaction before the expiration of this timer, it MUST consider the call as ended and transition its state to TERMINATED.
+A server MUST maintain a timer, with a value equal to 5 seconds, for which it will hold the call in its current state without any active signaling byway.
+If the server does not receive a signaling byway before the expiration of this timer, it MUST consider the call as ended.

-If the server receives a signaling or media connection for a call that is in the TERMINATED, it MUST reject the transaction with an XX response code.
+If the server receives a signaling or media byway for a call that is in the TERMINATED, it MUST reject the transaction with an XX response code.